In this exclusive, career-spanning Q&A, Matty catches up with the elusive star of Metamorphosis: The Alien Factor.

 Isn’t it just.

 It’s defiantly abstract; a weird, atonal mood piece.
 The closest thing I could proximate it to is Peter Greenaway or David Lynch directing a remake of Repulsion (1960).
 What’re your memories of Kill By Inches?
-How did you get the part?
-What was it like to work on?
+How did you get the part and what was it like to work on?

 Yes, very arty stuff.
 I went through a casting director, and it was directed by a couple, Arthur Flam and Diane Doniol-Valcroze.
 I think they married later, I’m not sure, but, obviously, they were partners in all ways: romantically and on film.
 Diane was French and she had more to do with it than he did; she’d won some kind of prize in film school and everyone was expecting big things from her.
 But, yeah, I enjoyed Kill By Inches.
 I don’t think it was completely successful.
 They kept on talking about some philosopher; as well as directing, Arthur and Diane had written the script too, and they were very interested in this philosopher and the film was supposed to express all of his ideas.
 I can’t remember his name, and I don’t know how or why Diane in particular was so enchanted by him.
 I thought the film kind of showed that.
 It was a little bit pedagogical.
 But it’s horrific alright, isn’t it?
 It’s nightmarish.

 Absolutely.
 It’s got a really oppressive tone.
-I first saw it quite late at night, and I found it slowly burrowing deeper and deeper into my psyche – a true horror film!
+I watched it quite late at night, and I found it slowly burrowing deeper and deeper into my psyche – a true horror film!
 And your performance as the killer’s father made my flesh crawl.
 You were grotesque.

 [Laughs] Good, good!
 I think I captured something that Arthur and Diane didn’t intend, and I don’t even know if I intended it or not: my character’s sort of incestuous interest in his own daughter.
 I thought he was good too, the lead, Emmanuel Salinger.
 He had a terrific face.